 Medical Group - It is the network of plan providers that our plan contracts with to provide covered services to you.
-The name of our medical groups are The Permanente Medical Group, Inc., a for-profit professional corporation and the Southern California Permanente Medical Group, a for-profit professional partnership.
+The name of our medical group is The Permanente Medical Group, Inc., a for-profit professional corporation.

 Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.